 4. Moisten the substrate with a sprayer.
 Keep the compost slightly moist at all times, but avoid excess water.

 5. Place the pots in a bright spot, but out of direct sunlight.
-Cover them with a mini greenhouse or transparent plastic bag to maintain humidity.
+Cover them with a mini greenhouse or a transparent plastic bag to maintain humidity.

 The seeds may take several weeks, or even a few months, to germinate.